asam-ev/qc-framework/demo_pipeline/README.md

 ### Local build instructions

-In case of local build of demo_pipeline docker image, you can execute:
+The image can only be built on Linux.
+To build the Docker image locally, you can execute:

 ```
 cd ..